Support with managing your money

 Your Appointee can’t make other decisions about your finances, like any valuables you have or if you own a property like your home.

 You can have a relative or friend as your Appointee.
 Or you can pay an organisation to be your Appointee.
-If you have no relative or friend the Council may become your Appointee (sometimes called a Corporate Appointee).
+There's more information about about these options above.

 Anyone you pay to provide care and support should not also be your Appointee as there could be a conflict of interests.
 It is allowed in exceptional circumstances, for example if the person is your only close relative.